Antara Health: Natively Integrated Healthcare

 I am fully confident that if anyone can figure out how to pull off virtual-first primary care in emerging markets, it’s the Antara team, but that doesn’t mean it’s without risks.

-Early stage investing comes with major risks, and Antara is no different.
-As with any early stage investment, the numbers suggest that you should expect any money you put into an early stage startup to go to $0.
+Early stage startups come with major risks, and Antara is no different.
 Here are a few Antara-specific risks:

 Emerging Market.
-Investing in emerging markets is riskier than investing in developed countries, particularly for investors less familiar with the particular market.
+Emerging markets can be riskier than developed countries, particularly for investors less familiar with the particular market.

 Different Languages and Cultures.
 Unlike China or India, where over 1 billion people speak the same language and share similar cultures, Africa’s 1.2 billion people live in fifty-four different countries, each with their own language (or many) and cultures.
 Scaling in Africa, and beyond, is more difficult than scaling in China.